Usage

 [final] <visibility> function mutator<PropertyName>(): <return_type> { ... }

-• The method can have the final modifier applied to it.
+- The method can have the

-• The last part of the method name defines the property name.
-The property can be accessed through both the camel case or the snake case name (e.g. myPropertyor my_property).
-It is encouraged to stick with just one style throughout your code.
+mutator. - The last part of the method name defines the property name.
+The property can be accessed through both the camel case or the snake case name (e.g.

-• You are encouraged to use docblocks to define your object’s mutators for your IDE auto-completion feature (using @property-write if they aren’t also accessible or @property if they are).
+$object->myProperty = 'value') but you are able to define a return type other thanvoidif you call the method directly. - You are encouraged to use docblocks to define your object’s mutators for your IDE auto-completion feature (using